staubracing/voting_contract/README.md

 # Project #3:  Voting contract with delegation

-# Description: This is a voting contract that allows users to vote for candidates and delegates.
+## Description: This is a voting contract that allows users to vote for candidates and delegates.

+## List of features:
 - Voting with delegation.
 - We have three types of participants: voters, delegates, and candidates
 - Voters can delegate their vote to a delegate